Randomized Kriging Believer for Parallel Bayesian Optimization with Regret Bounds: Preliminaries

 For this problem, we sequentially query $\bm x_t$ for all iterations $t \in \mathbb N$ and obtain an observation $y_t$, which can be contaminated, aiming for sample-efficient optimization.
-As the generalization of parallel optimization, we consider the case that up to $Q$ queries can be unobserved.
-This setting recovers the vanilla BO with $Q = 0$ and includes synchronous and asynchronous parallelization with $Q + 1$ workers.
+We consider the general case that up to $Q-1$ queries can be unobserved.
+This setting recovers vanilla BO with $Q = 1$ and includes synchronous and asynchronous parallelization with $Q$ workers.

-\subsection{Gaussian Process Regression}
+\subsection{Gaussian process regression}